-Sec.
-2401, Subsection 1, shall not apply to archery licenses.
+Section 2401, Subsection 1, shall not apply to archery licenses.

 No resident under the age of 10 years and no nonresident under the age of 12 years shall hunt with bow and arrow at any time.
-Any resident bewteen the ages of 10 and 16 years and any nonresident between the ages of 12 and 16 years, who hunts under Section 2501, shall purchase an archery license with the written consent of a parent or guardian and shall be accompanied at all times while hunting by a parent or guardian or an adult approved by a parent or guardian.
+Any resident between the ages of 10 and 16 and any nonresident between the ages of 12 and 16, who hunts deer under the provisions of section 2501, shall purchase an archery license with the written consent of parent or guardian and shall be accompanied at all times while hunting by parent or guardian or an adult approved by parent or guardian.

 Sec.
 2503.
 Equipment.
 Deer may be taken under the provisions of sections 2501 to 2505 only by means of hand bow and broad head arrow.
 The use of crossbow or set bow is prohibited.
-The strength of a bow shall be determined by flight of an arrow, each bow to shoot an arrow at least .50 yards.
+The strength of a bow shall be determined by flight of an arrow, each bow to shoot an arrow at least 150 yards.
 The arrow head shall not be less than 7/8 inch in width.
 No person shall use arrows with either poisonous or explosive tips.
 No person shall carry firearms of any kind while hunting with bow and arrow.